michalhercik/RecSIS/docs/dev-guide.md

 ### ELT

 It's worth mentioning that to access SIS DB you need to be inside MFF network.
-Therefore inside the container is set up SSH tunnel to Acheron.
+Therefore, a SSH tunnel to Acheron is set up inside the container.
 This is also why you need access to Acheron server to run ELT.

 ### List of technologies